ozaner/ozanerhansha.github.io-OLD/_posts/math/00-0-0-natural-numbers.md

 n&\equiv\{0,1,2,3,\cdots,n-1\}\\
 \end{align}$$

-Defining the naturals in this way gives us the first part of the [von Neumann ordinals](http://mathworld.wolfram.com/OrdinalNumber.html).
+Defining the naturals in this way is consistent with the construction of the [von Neumann ordinals](http://mathworld.wolfram.com/OrdinalNumber.html).

 #### Successor Function
 This definition of the naturals can be more succinctly written via the successor function $S(n)$ which returns the number that comes after $n$: